-The diet industry, a multibillion dollar industry, is always looking for ways to grow larger, so why not target our young, newly freedomed college kids as their newest population to violate?
+The diet industry, a multibillion-dollar industry, is always looking for ways to grow larger, so why not target our young, newly freed college kids as their newest population to violate?

 These are kids who have just left the comforts of their parents’ homes; looking to find themselves and something to make them fit in, possibly following the next best detox cleanse that promises rapid weight loss and happiness.
 This is what the diet industry is telling our young people they must do in order to have friends and get further in life.

 According to the National Association of Eating Disorders (NEDA), “91% of women recently surveyed on a college campus had attempted to control their weight through dieting”.
 (2) This means 9 out of every 10 women have thought about or have tried some type of diet to obtain societies view of perfection.

 A scary thought as to how many college-aged people are dissatisfied with what they look like and how many are willing to try the latest fad diets without having valid science to back it up.